bmathern/samotraces.js/readme.md

 be stored.

-The second main solution currently implemented consists in storing traces in a ktbs (see TODO).
+The second main solution currently implemented consists in storing traces in a kTBS.
-This solution allow to benefit from all the services offered by the ktbs.
-This solution requires to install a ktbs software.
+This solution allow to benefit from all the services offered by the ktbs, but requires to install a kTBS.

 Further solutions will be offered to connect to other trace management systems.

-### Trace collection

 ### Trace visualisation